 The good works that Christians do are not the fruits of faith.
 They are the fruits of Jesus Christ abiding in us and flowing through us.
 Our good works aren’t even ours.
 They are Jesus Christ’s in us.
 That’s why we can’t take any credit for them.
 That’s why feverishly “doing good works” won’t save us, any more than having faith by itself (“alone”) will save us.

 It is the love of God, expressed in Jesus Christ, abiding with us and dwelling within us that saves us.
-And it is that same love and presence of God in us that does all the good works we do that are truly good.
+And it is from that same love and presence of God in us that we engage in all the good works we do that are truly good.
 This happens when we open the door of faith through which Jesus Christ can enter into our soul and into our life.

 Good works are not the fruits of faith.
 Faith is a conduit or gate through which good works flow from God’s love dwelling within us, and out through our hands.